-An optional credit course which aims to enhance academic ability (especially in theological English and/or Korean) for underprepared students as well as regular students and provide a survey of the content of the biblical ethics mainly in relation to the Pentateuch.
+An optional credit course to enhance academic ability for underprepared students as well as regular students and provide a survey of the content of the biblical ethics mainly in relation to the Pentateuch.
 The course also seeks to equip future church leaders with skills for teaching biblical ethics and the Pentateuch with the English or Korean Bible in local churches.